 To make things worse, Karen was abandoned by her treating physician who refused to remove the rod in her leg because his bill was unpaid.
 Allstate refused to pay the $50,000 gambling on the fact that it might win the case and the most it would have to pay was the $50,000.

 Karen was despondent.
-No one gave her hope, but Attorney Frank Bailey of Tremont & Sheldon was finally able to present her story during her trial in the Milford courthouse.
+No one gave her hope, but Attorney Frank Bailey of Tremont Sheldon Robinson Mahoney was finally able to present her story during her trial in the Milford courthouse.
 After hearing the case, it took the jury only one hour to find the defendant responsible and award Karen $320,000.
-Now Allstate agreed to pay its $50,000, but Attorney Bailey refused to accept it, demanding full payment of the jury verdict because of Allstate's bad faith.
-Allstate hired new lawyers and went to the United States District Court to claim a bankruptcy protection which Tremont & Sheldon successfully defeated.
+Now Allstate agreed to pay its $50,000, but Attorney Bailey refused to accept it, demanding full payment of the jury verdict because of Allstate’s bad faith.
+Allstate hired new lawyers and went to the United States District Court to claim a bankruptcy protection which Tremont Sheldon Robinson Mahoney successfully defeated.
 Finally, the Milford trial judge ruled totally against Allstate and awarded Karen an additional $224,000 in interest based upon our offer of judgment.